Teaching

 With curiosity and wonder, Dr. Suresh strives to instill concepts related to solving problems through instrumentation for agriculture, biological engineering, and animal sciences in educating students.
 With a firm belief that only through transdisciplinary efforts, complex societal problems can be addressed, it becomes essential for Prof. Suresh to infuse multi and cross-disciplinary approaches in teaching and education.

-Course Aims:
+Course Description

-Learning objectives:
+Learning Outcomes

 • BSc – Supervisor of BSc thesis students.